(+20) 102 800 2828 [email protected]

 Except in the Amarna period, in which Pharaoh Akhenaten decreed the Aten to be the only God, the Egyptians worshiped different gods they venerated for other purposes.

-Although the Pharaoh always viewed as the deity of heaven’s representation on earth, he also revered the people as a ruler and not only a god.
+Although the Pharaoh was always viewed as the deity of heaven’s representation on earth, he also revered the people as rulers and not only gods.

 Read more about Ancient Egyptian Symbols and Their Meanings.

-During the more than 3,000 years that this civilization lasted, different deities were at the head; today, we can highlight a list of the leading Egyptian gods.
+Different deities were at the head for more than 3,000 years.
+This civilization lasted; today, we can highlight a list of the leading Egyptian gods.

 Top Egyptian Gods and their Powers.